Create a PDF File with Blazor Tutorial

 4. Create PDF documents in the Blazor Server App

-The Blazor app that we will be creating in this tutorial will use IronPDF to fetch a web page's HTML content by its URL and convert it into a PDF document.
+The Blazor app in this tutorial will use IronPDF to fetch a web page's HTML content by its URL and convert it into a PDF document.

 Enter the following source code in the .razor file contained in the project.